The Moon Supreme, chapter 41

 “Nice to meet you, Chunli,” Yue replied, her smile warm.

-Inside Yue’s cottage, the interior unfolded with an otherworldly ambiance—a mingling of floral scents that filled the air.
+Inside Yue’s cottage, the interior unfolded with floral scents.

 Yue gestured for Lina to take a seat, her kindness easing Lina’s defenses.
 Recognizing Lina’s exhaustion, Yue excused herself and retreated into another room.